Reference Architecture for Pivotal Cloud Foundry on GCP

 Load Balancer to Gorouter Communications and TLS Termination

-TLS is terminated for HTTPS traffic on the HTTP load balancer and is terminated for WebSockets (WSS) traffic on the Gorouter.
+TLS is terminated for TCP traffic on the regional TCP load balancer and is terminated for WebSockets (WSS) traffic on the Gorouter.

 GCP routers do not respond ICMP; therefore, Pivotal recommends disabling ICMP checks in BOSH Director network configuration.